 Being new to middle school can be both scary and exciting for kids (and moms).
-Kids may learn a new language, make a new friend, and learn new life skills.
+Kids may learn a new language, make new friends, and learn new life skills.
 Entering middle school has many positive and exciting new things.

-However, kids will face new challenges and situations that are unexpected and scary.
-Being a child in the tween years is just plain hard, but as a mom preparing to send my second tween to public middle school this fall, I know from experience what to tell him.
+However, middle schoolers will face new challenges and situations that are unexpected and scary.
+Being a child in the tween and teen years is just plain hard, but as a mom preparing to send my second tween to public middle school this fall, I know from experience what to tell him.

 For those who don’t have a tween yet, let me paint you a picture of their mentality.

-Shake up half a twelve pack of pop cans, have someone mix them around on the table while you aren’t looking.
-Open the cans one by one.
+Shake up half a 12-pack of pop cans, have someone mix them around on the table while you aren’t looking, and open the cans one by one.
 As a parent of a tween, that is how life feels.
 I never know if my question will be answered like an explosion or as a refreshing mom moment to cherish.
-Tweens’ emotions can be extreme and intense at times.
+Thanks to puberty, tweens’ emotions can be extreme and intense at times.